mvolkmann/vuex-easy/README.md

 - `vxe.log(label)`\
   This writes the current state to the devtools console.
-  It outputs "context-easy:", followed by an optional label that defaults to an empty string, "state =", and the state object.
+  It outputs "vuex-easy:", followed by an optional label that defaults to an empty string, "state =", and the state object.